-The best way to help prevent occlusive peripheral arterial disease is to modify or eliminate risk factors for atherosclerosis (see Atherosclerosis: Risk Factors and Coronary Artery Disease: Risk Factors).
+The best way to help prevent occlusive peripheral arterial disease is to modify or eliminate risk factors for atherosclerosis (see see Risk Factors and see Risk Factors).
 Prevention includes the following measures:

-Good control of diabetes helps delay or prevent the development of occlusive peripheral arterial disease and reduce the risk of other complications (see Diabetes Mellitus (DM): Complications).
+Good control of diabetes helps delay or prevent the development of occlusive peripheral arterial disease and reduce the risk of other complications (see see Complications).

 The aims of treatment are the following:

 Treatments include drugs such as those that relieve claudication and those that cause clots to dissolve (thrombolytic or fibrinolytic drugs—see see Drug treatment), angioplasty, surgery, and other measures, such as exercise and foot care.
 Which treatments are used depends on the severity of the symptoms, the severity and location of the blockage, the risks related to the treatment (particularly for surgery), and the overall health of the person.
 Regardless of the specific treatments used, people still need to modify risk factors for atherosclerosis to improve their overall prognosis.
 Angioplasty and surgery are only mechanical measures for correcting the immediate problem.
 They do not cure the underlying disease.